LBHackney-IT/referral-form-ingestion/README.md

 > ⚠️ Note!
 Only the lambda is deployed to production, not the MASH module.
 See below.

-#### TODO: Terraform changes i.e MASH module
+#### Terraform changes i.e MASH module

-Currently, the MASH module is not imported into the infrastructure repo.
-This will be part of upcoming work.
+For deploying our terraform managed AWS resources, we import the MASH module into the infrastructure repo.
+Due to the terraform linter settings on the infrastructure project, we can't import a terraform resource that is not pinned; see [here](https://github.com/terraform-linters/tflint/blob/master/docs/rules/terraform_module_pinned_source.md) for the tflint documentation.

+Therefore, the pinned version of the MASH module that we import is `v1.1.0`.

-Changes to the current production infrastructure can be made by editing the files responsible for the social care referral resources in the [infrastructure repo](https://github.com/LBHackney-IT/infrastructure/tree/master/projects/mosaic).
+To make any changes to the current social care referral production infrastructure, add/edit/remove the files responsible within the [infrastructure repo](https://github.com/LBHackney-IT/infrastructure/tree/master/projects/mosaic).

 > ⚠️ Note!
-The MASH module will be used as an import in the future for the production terraform deploys.
+The version of the MASH module imported is pinned at `v1.1.0`.
+Any changes to the MASH module would require creating a new release tag in this repo and updating the ref value in the source URL in the infrastructure repo.

 ### Environment Variables